 In 2008, Unsensored08 grew further with 30 photographers exhibiting 46 works at the Collingwood Gallery from 8th to 20th August 2008.
 We returned to the Collingwood Gallery again in 2009, with 44 photographers, all members of the Melbourne Silver Mine taking part.
-This event continued to grow in popularity through 2010, 2011 and 2012.
+This event continued to grow in popularity every year to 2014.

-In addition to the now-annual Unsensored exhibitions, the Melbourne Silver Mine held two exhibitions as part of the Ballarat International Foto Biennale ’11 Fringe programme.
-More specific than the expansive Unsensored exhibitions, the two BIFB projects focused on street photography and photographic sets.
+In addition to the now-annual Unsensored exhibitions, the Melbourne Silver Mine held two exhibitions as part of the Ballarat International Foto Biennale ’11 Fringe programme and again in 2013.
+More specific than the expansive Unsensored exhibitions, the BIFB projects focused on street photography and photographic sets.

 We have plans for events, publications and collaborative photographic projects that highlight the group’s objectives.

-Ordinary Committee members: Mel Dixon, Marc Morel & Simon Stephenson
+Ordinary Committee members: Mel Dixon, & Simon Stephenson

 Rhys Allen – (formation – January 2010)